Zaki-1052/BILD4_Final/Research/Paper 1/Paper 1 Summary.md

 # Paper 1

-Here's a comprehensive summary of the research paper on human genetics and epigenetics of alcohol use disorder (AUD):
+Summary of research paper on human genetics and epigenetics of alcohol use disorder (AUD):
 # Summary

 The paper reviews recent progress in understanding the genetic and epigenetic foundations of alcohol use disorder (AUD), a chronic relapsing condition that significantly impacts global health.
 Here are the key points: